 Do take note of the time limit(s) to file your claim(s).
-If you have general queries on the Employment Act, please contact the Ministry of Manpower.
+Visit the Ministry of Manpower if you have general queries on the Employment Act.

 Mediation guide

-Mediation helps employees and employers resolve employment disputes, or self-employed persons resolve payment-related disputes, amicably.
+Mediation helps employees and employers resolve employment disputes, or self-employed persons resolve fee payment-related disputes, amicably.

 Understanding mediation